piclas-framework/piclas/doc/developerguide/070_performance.md

     source /opt/intel/vtune_profiler_2020.0.0.605129/vtune-vars.sh
     vtune-gui

-Compile PICLas with “-g” to produce debugging information in the operating system’s native format, which is required for detailed analysis performed by VTune.
+Compile PICLas with "-g" to produce debugging information in the operating system's native format, which is required for detailed analysis performed by VTune.

 ### Usage
 In the Vtune GUI, set the path to the executable, the parameters (parameter.ini DSMC.ini) and the working directory (where the executable is run).

-Hit the “Start” button and wait.
+Hit the "Start" button and wait.
 The piclas std-out is dumped directly into the shell where vtune-gui was launched.
-The output can be redirected to a shell that is displayed in VTune by Setting: Options → General → “Product output window”
+The output can be redirected to a shell that is displayed in VTune by Setting: Options → General → "Product output window"

+## Valgrind
+Valgrind is a complete suite of tools for debugging/profiling licenced under GPL.
+The complete documentation can be found [here](https://www.valgrind.org/docs/manual/index.html).

+### Installation
+Valgrind is provided through the repository of all major Linux distributions.
+Install it with the package manager of your choice.

+### Usage
+Valgrind is composed of individual tools, each tailered to debug or profil a specific aspect.
+All tools need PICLas compiled with "-g" to produce debugging information in the operating system's native format.

+#### Callgrind
+Callgrind tracks the call graph and duration for each function.

+    valgrind --tool=callgrind ./piclas parameter.ini

+The output file can be opened with KCacheGrind or converted using gprof2dot.
+The options `-n PERCENTAGE, --node-thres=PERCENTAGE / -e PERCENTAGE, --edge-thres=PERCENTAGE` eliminate nodes/edges below this threshold [default: 0.5].

+    gprof2dot -n0 -e0 ./callgrind.out.1992 -f callgrind > out.dot
+    dot -Tpng out.dot -o out.png

+In both cases, make sure you have GraphViz installed.

+#### Memcheck
+Memcheck keeps track of every allocated memory and shows memory leaks or invalid accesses to memory/pointers.
+Run it with

+    valgrind --leak-check=full --show-leak-kinds=all --track-origins=yes -s --suppressions=/share/openmpi/openmpi-valgrind.supp ./piclas parameter.ini

+OpenMPI handles its memory independently, so memcheck will always report memory leaks due to OpenMPI.
+Using the provided suppressions hides these falls flags.
+Combining memcheck with the GCC sanitize flag should provide full memory coverage.

+#### Massif
+Massif keeps track of the current memory usage as well as the overall heap usage.
+It helps finding code segments that hold on to memory after they should.
+Run it with

+    valgrind --tool=massif ./piclas parameter.ini

+The output file can be opened with massif-visualizer.

+#### DHAT
+DHAT tracks memory allocations and inspects every memory access to a block.
+It is exceptionally useful to find code segments where memory is allocated unused or rapidly re-allocated.
+Run it with

+    valgrind --tool=dhat ./piclas parameter.ini

+Afterwards, open `//usr/lib/valgrind/dh_view.html` in a web browser and load the output file.